Master of Arts in Theatre

-An INC (incomplete) is given only when, for some approved reason, a student fails to take the final examination or to fullfill a definite requirement in a course.
+An INC (incomplete) is given only when, for some approved reason, a student fails to take the final examination or to fulfill a definite requirement in a course.
 An INC can be removed and a grade substituted if the student completes course requirements to the satisfaction of the instructor prior to the deadline established by the Graduate College.
 An individual instructor may come to an agreement with his or her student for an earlier deadline for removal of incomplete grade.
 For courses taken S/U, any mark of INC not removed by these deadlines will change to U. For courses taken for a letter grade, any mark of INC not removed by these deadlines will change to F. A student cannot graduate with a grade of INC. The Graduate Dean has the authority to extend the deadline for an incomplete.
 The student must petition for such consideration in writing and prior to the expiration deadline.
 The instructor's support is required for approval of the request.

 1. Grounds for Probation:

 Students failing to meet the following minimal standards may be dropped from the program or placed on probation at the discretion of the Graduate Faculty or the Graduate Dean:

 2. Effects of Probation: